 Good and comfortable housing for students is known to be an important factor in helping them to be successful in college.
-The Housing Office under the direction of Mr. R. F. Kennon is responsible for seeing to it that such accomodations for students are available and that they meet the requirements established by the college.
+The Housing Office under the direction of Mr. R. F. Kennon is responsible for seeing to it that such accommodations for students are available and that they meet the minimum accepted standards established by the college.

-All single undergraduate students are required to live in college inspected places.
+All single undergraduate students

+are required to live in college inspected places.
 If your home is outside of Pittsburg and too far to drive to the campus each day, the office of the Director of Housing will help you find a place to live.
-The college has places for 584 women and 583 men in college dormitories.
-For the convenience of those who will live in rooms or apartments off the campus the Housing Office provides a list of available places.
-Students are responsible for knowing and following the regulation which prevail both on and off the campus.
-These regulations are set by the housing committee of the college and should be available in every place of residence of students.
+The college has places for 637 men and 621 women in college residence halls.
+For the convenience of those who will live in rooms or apartments off the campus the Housing Office maintains a file listing available facilities.
+Students are responsible for knowing and following the regulations which prevail, both on and off the campus.
+These regulations are set by the housing committee and should be available in every place of residence of students.

-Married couples are accommodated in 26 units and 23 apartments on the college campus as well as in apartments in the city.
+Married couples are accommodated in 47 apartments on the college campus as well as in apartments in the city.
 Information and application forms may be obtained from the Director of Housing, Room 112, Russ Hall.